priferr/academic_data_analyst/tableu/basic_tableu.md

 ## Navigating Tableu

 ![Captura de Tela 2023-06-11 às 13 19 37](https://github.com/priferr/academic_data_analyst/assets/105013804/121e4dd7-5358-43a5-a31d-89e9141ac6b9)
+Data: Airbnb listings in NYC based on neighborhoods, prices and minimum stay requirements.

 Analysis: Compare occupancy and average prices for each neighborhood and room type combination to decide whether an investment may be worthwhile.

 ## Customizing Visualization: aggregation, filtering, sorting, calculation